andy5211d/DR2TVOverlay/ReadMe.md

 # Description
 (** The following needs major update now Simultaneous Mode has been implemented.
-Some screen shots below only show Single event mode at present **)
+Screen shots below only show Single event mode at present **)

 DR2TVOverlay is an extension for [OBS Studio](https://obsproject.com/) built on top of its scripting facilities utilising the built-in embedded LuaJIT